Don't give your kids an allowance just because you received one. You might not want to provide them with one at all.

 If one person never learns this rule of working together, the rest of the family will constantly have to pick up the slack.

 Of course, there's a difference between your work outside the home and your family chores.
 Kids should be encouraged to be entrepreneurial, create ways of making money, and do work beyond their family chores.
-Encouraging this kind of extra work with a weekly allowance might not be a bad idea but do it on a performance basis.
+Encouraging this extra work with a weekly allowance might not be a bad idea but do it on a performance basis.
 Your kid's allowance should be relative to the amount of work they did, not just a flat allowance they get every week.

 Be the spark that ignites your kid's entrepreneurial spirit.
 Help them get started in an online business like blogging with this free guide.